csilbaugh-1024/digital-design-projects/03-Valmis UART/Valmis Mk. 2/README.md

 ## Testing on FPGA and Tutorial

 ## Problems and Headaches
+- SEND REGISTER causing timing delay by one baud.

 ## Better Design
 - SEND REGISTER is redundant.
 Only the AND chain is needed for SHOW.
+Also, it caused a timing delay, so it was removed.
 - multiple instances of baud generator.
 How does this compare to one in the top-level design?

 ## What Did I Learn?